 - The tags editor pane that allows users to modify, lock, reorder, and delete tags.

 Identify text and tables

 Select Run Layout on unvisited documents on the left pane to get the text and table layout information for each document.
-The labeling tool will draw bounding boxes around each text element.
+The labeling tool draws bounding boxes around each text element.

-The labeling tool will also show which tables have been automatically extracted.
+The labeling tool also shows which tables have been automatically extracted.
 Select the table/grid icon on the left hand of the document to see the extracted table.
-In this quickstart, because the table content is automatically extracted, we won't be labeling the table content, but rather rely on the automated extraction.
+In this quickstart, because the table content is automatically extracted, we don't label the table content, but rather rely on the automated extraction.